NamrataCuCse/MRARM/README.md

 # MRARM
 A MapReduce-Based Association Rule Mining Using Hadoop Cluster—An Application of Disease Analysis

+## Cite:
+Bhattacharya N., Mondal S., Khatua S. (2019) A MapReduce-Based Association Rule Mining Using Hadoop Cluster—An Application of Disease Analysis.
+In: Saini H., Sayal R., Govardhan A., Buyya R. (eds) Innovations in Computer Science and Engineering.
+Lecture Notes in Networks and Systems, vol 74.
+Springer, Singapore

 ## Prerequisites:

 The scripts run on CentOS 7 on a 64Bit machine with JDK version "1.8.0_131".
 We have used Hadoop version 2.7.2.